Bricktech2000/Notes/notes/taylor series.md

 > **proof** <https://youtu.be/7gigNsz4Oe8?t=22288>

-this practical convergence criterion is a good way to show that a Taylor series converges to its underlying [[function]] on a given interval. however, if the inequality does not hold, no conclusion can be drawn; the Taylor series may or may not converge to the underlying [[function]] on the interval.
+this practical convergence criterion is a good way to show that a [[taylor series]] converges to its underlying [[function]] on a given interval. however, if the inequality does not hold, no conclusion can be drawn; the [[taylor series]] may or may not converge to the underlying [[function]] on the interval.